tljesse/tristan-personal/mdblog/decordle,-late-to-the-party.md

 ---
 title: 'Decordle, Late to the Party'
-description: A deep dive into the word guessing game variant
+description: 'A deep dive into the word guessing game variant'
 published: false
 blurb: 'I made a thing, but it is probably too late.'
-datePublished: '2023-02-16'
+datePublished: '2023-05-29'
-slug: 'decordle-late-to-the-party'
+slug: decordle-late-to-the-party
-authorImage: ['../../../../assets/img/tristan.png']
+authorImage:
+    - ../../../../assets/img/tristan.png
-author: ["Tristan Jesse"]
+author:
+    - 'Tristan Jesse'
+slugs:
+    - ___UNPUBLISHED___li986eyw_Z8tDmEhXAkkYUsyL3OnbkN3X97EYSbq1
 ---

 Time is a predator that's stalking us, or so says the villian in Star Trek: Generations.
 While that may be a bit extreme we are nevertheless impacted by time...all the time!
 The Wordle craze came about quite some time ago and it took over pop culture like mad.
 It is a very simple game but still addicting but the thing that really gave it legs was the ability of sharing your accomplishments and easily relating.
 Each player around the world had the same set of words each day and the mechanism for showing how you did was simple.
 This led to friends vying for the best round each day for months as the urge to do better than your peers didn't seem to fade.